smartDIYs/smartdiys_creator_manual_en/manual/usersetting.md

 You can set the grid spacing, the rectangle display unit of objects, etc. to mm or inch.

 ### Display
-You can show or hide the grid.
+You can show or hide the grid.<br/>
+You can also set the grid spacing and number of divisions.
+Basic grids appear gray on the campus, and split grids appear as red dotted lines.
+If the division number is 1, only the basic grid is displayed.

 ### Preview
 Specify the line width at preview.
 By setting the actual laser width, you can get close to the impression of the finish.